Lenovo’s foldable PC is the ThinkPad X1 Fold, starts at $2,499

 Specs

-Lenovo has been working on the with partners Intel, Microsoft, and LG for four years.
+Lenovo has been working on the design with partners Intel, Microsoft, and LG for four years.
 Intel is providing the chips, Microsoft is providing Windows, and LG is responsible for manufacturing the screen, the highlight of the device.
 It’s a 13.3-inch single OLED 2K display with a 4:3 aspect ratio.
 It’s also a touchscreen and will support pen input.
 When folded in half, the width of the device is reduced by 50%, as you might expect.

 Lenovo revealed some more specs today.
 The ThinkPad X1 Fold weighs less than 2.2 pounds (1kg).
 It features a multi-link torque hinge mechanism with a carbon fiber reinforced frame plate.
 And there will be optional 5G connectivity, though Lenovo didn’t give more details beyond that.

 Lenovo knows that having a screen take up the majority of a laptop might not make sense.
-It will therefore let you connect a full-size keyboard, a mouse, or even a second display via USB Type-C. There will also be an optional ThinkPad X1 Fold Stand but no details for it other than that it works in portrait or landscape mode.
+It will therefore let you connect a full-size keyboard, a mouse, or even a second display via USB Type-C. There will also be an optional ThinkPad X1 Fold Stand, but we got no details for it other than that it works in portrait or landscape mode.

 Use cases